SymfonyCasts/vue/sfcasts/ep2/checkout-submit.md

 # Checkout Submit

-Coming soon...

-To finish checkout.
-We need to submit this form via Ajax to some API end point, copy the URL and open up a new tab to go to `/api`, which holds our API documentation.
-One API resource in here is called purchase.
-This is what we'll be using specifically.
-We will send a post request to `/api/purchases` to create a new purchase.
-The fields it needs are pretty familiar.
-The six fields that we have in our form, plus a `purchaseItems` array field.
-This will contain the data for each item in the cart, the product IRI, the color IRI and the quantity.
-We have access to that data via our cart object.
-To help us talk to this end point in the `assets/services/` directory create a new file called `checkout-service.js` inside of here, I'm going to paste a function.
-It's only about one line long.
-We import Axios when new functions called create order, it takes in that data structure we Dessau and just makes a post request to that end point.
-So almost not even worth putting inside of a separate function, but now we have this next up in the checkout form components.
-After the last field,

-I'm going to paste in a submit button.
-There's nothing special about this at all.
-It's `<button type="submit">` or not.
-It just has some structure set up, just some styling setup.
-We're also going to need a loading animation while this is saving.
-So down here, let's add a loading data, say `loading` all, and then we'll import our loading component.
-So import `Loading` from `@/components/loading`.
-And then we'll add that to our `components` then up in the templates, right inside that new dev that's where I'll add that new loading.
-So we'll say `<loading/>` with a `v-show="loading"`.

-Our next step is pretty straightforward.
-We need to add a method that when the form submits sends an Ajax request to the purchases, end point, let's start with that method.
-So down in the `methods`, ski, I'll add a new one called `async onSubmit()`.
-I'm immediately making this async because I know I'm going to need to wait for that Ajax call to finish.
-Before I do some stuff, we'll start by saying `this.loading = true`.
-Does that our loading state and then, because this is a checkout form, it's very sensitive.
-I'm going to do a little more air handling than I've done before.
-So I'm going to add a `try {} catch` And also a `finally`,

-And before I fell on the try and catch for the final, I'm gonna say this, that `loading = false`.
-So the idea here is whether we are successful or unsuccessful, the finally will be called and we'll set the loading state back to false inside the try.
-This is one we're going to use that new, uh, create order function.
-So I'm going to say `const response =` and we will await for that happen `await createOrder()`.
-Make sure you hit tab that added the import on top for me.

-And then for the data

-Then for the data, as a reminder, we need to pass our individual form fields.
-Those are stored on here as a form of data.
-So what we can do down here is we can actually say `...this.form` So that will expand those out in their individual fields.
-The other thing we need is purchase items for now.
-Let's just set that to an empty array because we're going to need the cart data in order to fill that in.
-All right, then finally, for the catch for now, I'm just going to use a `console.log()`, but actually it, since it was an ALS who's `console.error()` that will make it a little bit more obvious.
-And I'm gonna say `error.response` If a Axios Ajax call fails, it's going to give you an error object that has the response on `error.response`.
-Oh, that's also a `console.log()` the success response that might be handy,

-Actually `response.data`.

-Perfect.
-So that's the flow.
-We're eventually going to do something on success.
-We'll eventually do something on air, but this is a good start now for the purchase items.
-As I mentioned, what we really need that to be.
-If you go back to our view dev tools and click on the shopping cart components is this should really be set to the `cart.items` data, it should be this array right here where each item has color product and quantity on it.
-So we just need access to the cart object inside of our checkout form so that we can access that.
-So over in our checkout form components after components, I'll add a new props key,

-And we'll

-Add a `cart` prop, we'll say `type: Object` and `required: true`.
-Then before we use that, let's go up into the `shopping-cart.vue` component.
-Remember, this is what actually renders that component down here, checkout form.
-And we will pass `cart="cart"` notice.
-We don't need to, in this case, it's actually the space I'm purposely.
-No, I'm not going to say that.
-Then finally, back over in `index.vue` we can use that.
-So the `purchaseItems` is going to be set to `this.cart.items`.
-That's the exact rate or array

-We want.

-Okay, this now that our method has done, let's hook this up.
-When our button is clicked, we want to call that new method or really it would be better than on click.
-It would be better to add this on submit of the form that way, even if we hit enter on, uh, on one of our fields, it would call that would submit our form and it would still call our method.
-So up on the `<form>` tag, there

-It is.

-We'll add, `@submit="onSubmit"`.

-All right,

-Let's try it.
-Move over, click the checkout form and submit an empty order.
-Oh, and actually, before we do, I've got my button in the wrong spot.
-Come on, Ryan.
-We want to move this div outside of our column.
-There we go.
-That's just a superficial change, but that looks better.
-Or when I hit submit it, it, okay.
-It looked like it worked a sort of loading animation, but then it did it full refresh.
-Probably a lot of, you know, why

-We forgot

-To prevent the form some from submitting.
-So this is a classic thing.
-We on submit.
-We want our JavaScript to prevent the default.
-So the easiest way to do this is down on our async `onSubmit`.
-This is going to receive an `event` argument, and we can say `event.preventDefault`.
-That's it.

-Or that will fix the issue.
-We can do it a different way using some view of magic.
-And that is to go back up to the form element where we use that.
-And we can say At `@submit.prevent`, which is one of a very small number of special things you can put there.
-It says, I want you to submit this book, prevent the default behavior.
-All right, let's try.
-Now.
-I'll go to checkout and awesome.
-You could see the loading icon there for just a second.
-And then it went away, go check our console suite.
-You can see 400 bad request and here it's dumping out the response from that.
-So next let's handle the AJAXfailure to both render a message in case there is an unexpected error.
-Oh, so why did the Ajax call fail?
-Because our API already has built in validation rules.
-So next let's handle the Ajax failure to both render a message in case there is some sort of unexpected air and render real air messages next to each field that fails validation.
+To finish checkout. we need to submit this form via AJAX to an API endpoint.
+Copy the URL and open up a new tab to go to `/api`: the home of our our API documentation.

+## POST /api/purchases

+One API resource in here is called `Purchase`.
+This is what *we* will be using for checkout: we'll send a POST request to `/api/purchases` to create a new "purchase".
+The fields it needs are pretty familiar: the six customer fields that we have in our form plus a `purchaseItems` array field.
+Each item in this array will be an object with `product`, `color` and `quantity` keys: the *exact* structure of the items in our `cart` data.

+To help us talk to this endpoint, in `assets/services/`, create a new file called `checkout-service.js`.
+Inside, I'll paste a function... which is only about one line long.
+We import `axios`, export new function called `createOrder`, which takes in that data structure we discussed, and posts to `/api/purchases`.

+## Adding the "Order" Button

+Cool!
+Let's go use this!
+In the checkout form component - `index.vue` - after the last field, I'll paste in a submit button.
+Make sure to paste this *outside* of the `form-col` div - I just pasted it *inside*... and will regret it in a few minutes.

+Anyways, there's nothing special about this: just `<button type="submit">`.

+We're also going to need a loading animation while this is saving, so, down in `data`, add a new key: `loading` set to `false`.

+Then pull in our trusty loading component: import `Loading` from `@/components/loading`.
+Add that to `components`:

+... and up in the template, inside that new div, say `<loading/>` with `v-show="loading"`.

+## Sending the AJAX Call

+Our next step is pretty straightforward: we need to add a method that, when the form submits. sends the Ajax request.
+Let's *start* with the method.
+Down under `methods` add a new one called `async onSubmit()`.
+I'm immediately making this `async` because I know I'm going want to `await` for the AJAX call to finish.
+Immediately start with `this.loading = true`.

+Because this is a checkout form, I don't want *anything* weird to happen.
+And so, I'm going to write more error handling than we've done so far.
+Immediately add a `try {} catch` *and* a `finally`.
+Inside that part, set `this.loading = false` so that - whether we're successful or not - the loading animation turns off.

+Inside try, say `const response =` `await createOrder()`.
+Make sure you hit tab so that PhpStorm adds the import on top.

+For the data argument, we need to pass the individual form fields and an extra field called `purchaseItems`.
+The form fields are stored on the `form` data.
+So what we can do down here is say `...this.form`.
+That will expand the object so we send each individual field.

+The other key we need to send is `purchaseItems`.
+For now, set that to an empty array because we're going to need the `cart` data to fill that in.

+Down in catch, just `console.error()` - that's like `console.log()`... but will look red - with `error.response`.
+In Axios, if an AJAX call fails, it stores the error response on this key.
+Oh, and also `console.log()` the success response up in `try` - actually `response.data`.

+Awesome!
+We're eventually going to *do* something on success and on error, but this is a good start.

+## Grabbing the Purchase Items

+Let's fill in the `purchaseItems`.
+Go back to the Vue dev tools and click on the `ShoppingCart` component.
+Not by accident... because our API is fairly consistent, the `purchaseItems` key that we need to send matches the `cart.items` data exactly, where each item has `color`, `product` and `quantity`.

+This means that we need need access to the `cart` object inside our checkout form.
+Over in `index.vue`, we don't have access to that yet, so let's add a new prop so it can be passed in.
+Add `props`, then `cart` with `type: Object` and `required: true`.

+Before we use that, open `shopping-cart.vue`.
+Remember: this is *renders* the `CheckoutForm` component: `<checkout-form`.
+Pass `cart="cart"`, I mean `:cart=cart`.

+Back over in `index.vue`, now that the `cart` prop exists, use it: set `purchaseItems` to `this.cart.items`.

+## Hooking up the @submit

+Ok!
+Now that this method is... kind of done, let's hook it up!
+On submit of the form, we want Vue to call our method.
+Up on the `<form>` tag... here it is - add `@submit="onSubmit"`.

+Let's try it!
+Move over and click "check out".
+Uh... that button is *not* in the right place.
+Come on Ryan!

+Move the button div *outside* of the column.
+Now... much better.

+## Form Prevent Default

+Ok: submit the empty form.
+It... kinda looked like it worked?
+I saw the loading animation... and then the page reloaded.
+Duh.
+I forgot to *prevent* the form from its "default" behavior.

+The easiest way to fix this is down inside the `onSubmit` method, this will receive an `event` argument... and then we can say `event.preventDefault()`.

+Easy peasy. *Or*... we can use the Vue fancy way!
+Remove all of that... then go up to the form element where we use that.
+Now say `@submit.prevent`.

+That `.prevent` is one of a small number of "event modifiers".
+This says, "prevent the default".
+There are others like `.stop` and `once` that are less commonly used.

+Let's try it again!
+Go to check out and... awesome!
+I saw the loading animation for *just* a moment and then it went away.
+Go check the console.
+Woo!
+A 400 bad request and a `console.error()` log of the response object.

+Why did our AJAX call fail?
+Because our API already has built-in validation rules.
+Next let's handle when the AJAX call fails: both to render an message if there is an *unexpected* error and to render error messages next to each field that fails validation.